 You should consult your local procedures for specific risk assessment tools and pathways in relation to exploitation.

-In response to information services may consider the Home Office Child Exploitation Disruption Toolkit.
+In response to information, consideration should be given to utilising the Home Office Child Exploitation Disruption Toolkit.

 Reporting an Incident of Modern Slavery

 Where there are reasonable grounds to suspect a child to be a victim of Modern Slavery and trafficking offences:

 - This should be reported to the police (phone 101 or in an emergency 999) in order for them to investigate the offences committed (i.e. Modern Slavery and trafficking offences)

 - A referral should be made to the local MASH (or equivalent service) as trafficking and exploitation means a child could be at risk of or experienced significant harm and Child Protection processes need to be followed.

 - If trafficking is know or suspected, a referral to National Referral Mechanism must be made by a First responder (Police and Children's Services are first responders).
 Ideally this should include information gathered from a range of agencies who have had contact with the child.

 For further information about the NRM, please see the Duty to notify guidance.